 Rudravarna Mahavihar

 The Rudravarna Mahavihar, one of the finest Buddhist monasteries in Lalitpur, is a significant cultural and historical site for locals and tourists alike.
 Constructed during the Shiva Dev Sashkarita era in the 6th century AD, it was later renovated by King Rudra Dev around 400 years ago, leading to its name, Shiva Dev Sashakarita Shree Rudravarna Mahavihar.
-The monastery, well known for its alluring artwork and detailed craftsmanship, is located in a peaceful setting, making it a great attraction for several enthusiasts, both local and international visitors.
-It’s metal and stone crafts collection can be seen in the monastery's tiny courtyard, offering a rare glimpse at the region's traditional and fine artistic heritage.
+The monastery, well known for its alluring artwork and detailed craftsmanship, is located in a peaceful setting, making it a great attraction for both local and international visitors.
+Its metal and stone crafts collection can be seen in the monastery's tiny courtyard, offering a rare glimpse at the region's traditional and fine artistic heritage.

-The monastery is situated through Okubahal, Lalitpur, around 10 to 15 minutes from Patan Durbar Square and attracts many tourists, particularly those interested in Buddhist art and culture.
+The monastery is situated in Okubahal, Lalitpur, around 10 to 15 minutes from Patan Durbar Square and attracts many tourists, particularly those interested in Buddhist art and culture.
 The intricate works through the handcrafted art within the monastery make it an excellent destination for all the great foreign visitors, who often admire the elusive and brilliant handmade craftsmanship.
 Tourists from abroad and the SAARC region must also pay a small entry fee to visit the Rudravarna Mahavihar.
-Nearby, visitors can explore the famed Mahaboudha Temple, also known as the "Temple of Nine Thousand Buddhas," adding to the cultural richness of the famed Lalitpur area.
+Nearby, visitors can explore the famed Mahaboudha Temple, also known as the "Temple of Nine Thousand Buddhas ," adding to the cultural richness of the Lalitpur area.

 Conclusion